-You are particularly likely to get stomach cramps and diarrhoea with senna if you have constipation related to irritable bowel syndrome.
+You are particularly likely to get stomach cramps and diarrhoea with senna if you have constipation related to irritable bowel syndrome (IBS).

-Talk to your doctor or pharmacist if the side effects bother you or don't go away.
+Talk to your doctor or pharmacist if the side effects bother you or do not go away.

 In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to senna.

 Ideally you'll only take senna for a few days.
 Taking it for a long time can cause an electrolyte imbalance, where levels of substances like sodium, potassium and magnesium in your body get too high or too low.

 A severe electrolyte imbalance can cause serious health problems, such as muscle spasms or twitching, and even cause a seizure or fit.